Public-Health-Scotland/technical-docs/Information Sharing/Deploying a Shiny App.md

 `rsconnect::showLogs(appName = "<app name>")`

+If performance is a concern, this should be notable during development but can become more of a problem after deployment with limited resources and sessions covering multiple users.
+The [`{profvis}`](https://profvis.r-lib.org/index.html) is an interactive tool for visualising code profiling data and can be useful for identifying where bottlenecks or performance issues are within an application.

 It is sometimes tricky to spot the issue but other Shiny users across are very supportive, and there are a couple of Shiny Server Administrators who can check the server side for more details.
 To get help, you can post a message on the R Shiny channel on the Data & Intelligence Forum, tagging `@shinyadmin` to get the attention of the Shiny admins.

 When you have uploaded an app to the server you will have a stand-alone website, but if you want to embed it in the PHS site then you will need to speak with the publications team (phs.statspublications@phs.scot) to arrange it.